cnguy/kayn/README.md

 Note that the API is not fully consistent.
 I wanted the API to be readable & easy-to-use-without-documentation, but still be somewhat terse, and so exceptions had to be made for now.

+Also note that there is not a one-to-one mapping between namespaces/methods & the official endpoints/resources -- This API somewhat mirrors `kindred-api` in that I separated some resources to make it more convenient for the user (`Matchlist`, `CurrentGame`, and `FeaturedGames` are some examples of this, as `Matchlist` actually belongs to `Match`, and `CurrentGame` and `FeaturedGames` both belong to `Spectator`).

 ```javascript
 /* CHAMPION-MASTERY-V3 */
 ChampionMastery.list(summonerID: int)